An explanation of Mondrian's oeuvre by Michael Sciam

 Diagram A

 Every point lasts for just an instant before changing into the next point-instant.
-A space of this sort is well capable of representing both the changing variety of shapes that follow one another in the space of physical reality and a succession of drives lasting only a few seconds in the inner space.
+A space of this sort is well capable of representing both the changing variety of shapes that follow one another in the space of physical reality as well as a succession of drives lasting only a few seconds within ourselves.

-The concomitance of horizontal and vertical, which constitutes the very nature of every small square, is “inevitably” called into question by every single line in which the small square is located.
+The concomitance of horizontal and vertical, which constitutes the very nature of every small square, is “inevitably” called into question by every single line (either horizontal or vertical) in which the small square is located.
 The small square is placed under constant pressure by the dynamic, infinite nature of the line.
 It should be noted that these are two opposing tendencies of one and the same space.

 Broadway Boogie Woogie, 1942-43, Piet Mondrian